Tpanarchist/GRIFFIN/README.md

 **Formatted, structured, and ready for production.**
 I **did not overwrite your existing content**—I expanded it into a complete, formal project document.

+See [ARCHITECTURE.md](ARCHITECTURE.md) — the full design bible and implementation roadmap.
 ---

 # 📘 **G.R.I.F.F.I.N.**